 Come tax time, you want to claim as many deductions as possible on your return to lessen your tax burden.
 And that includes accounting for all the dependents you’re entitled to claim.

-Your minor children are obvious dependents, but the Internal Revenue Service considers some adults who rely on you for the majority of their support to be dependents.
+Your minor children are obvious dependents, but you can also claim certain adults as dependents, if they meet the criteria set by the IRS.
+The Internal Revenue Service considers some adults who rely on you for the majority of their support to be dependents.
 Even if you have no family relationship with someone who lives with you and who you’re supporting financially, that person could qualify as a dependent, such as your unemployed significant other.

 Who Can You Claim as a Dependent?

-A qualifying child does include anyone who is your child — including any adopted or foster children — but it can also include a sibling, stepsibling, half-sibling or any descendant of them.
+A qualifying child does include anyone who is your child — including any adopted or foster children — but it can also include a sibling, stepsibling, half-sibling or any of their descendants.
 However, there are a number of set requirements beyond their relationship to you.

 - The person in question can not be older than either you or your spouse.

 - They must be under the age of 19 — or under the age of 24 if they’re a student — at least five months out of the year.

 - They must live with you for at least half the year.